 If you are wondering what do do in Arches National Park, we’ve got you covered.
 Three days in Arches National Park will provide you with unforgettable memories that will last a lifetime.
 You will scale mountain tops on the best hike to Delicate Arch and witness iconic Utah, eat at famous local restaurants, and even see giant dinosaurs.
 The highlights of day 3 of our family trip to Arches include Panorama Point, Windows, and Fiery Furnace (read about day 1 and day 2 at the park).

 ► Ranking: #cleandiaper

-In addition, this hike offers kids a chance to test their limits in a relatively safe place, steep ridges to feel adventurous and a great example of how Arches was formed.
-After you finish here, you can cross the road to see and touch two more arches including Turret Arch and Double Arch.
+In addition, this hike offers kids a chance to test their limits in a relatively safe place.
+There are steep ridges to assist them in feeling adventurous and show off excellent examples of how Arches National Park was formed.
+After you finish here, you can cross the road to see and touch two more arches, including Turret Arch and Double Arch.

 What to do in Arches National Park: Furnace Viewpoint

 From the viewpoint of Fiery Furnance we felt similar to how we felt when viewing the Petrified Dunes.
 There is a lot of really rich history and geological manifestations at this location, but unless you enter the furnace it’s not going to look like much.
 If you make your way down to the trails you’ll find a maze of narrow trails suffocated by protruding rocks as you slide and slither and scale your way through this intricate rock jungle.

 Family Hint: It is recommended to complete this hike with a guided ranger.
 If you opt to do it by yourself, you must obtain a special hiking permit at the Visitor’s Center.
 We did not complete this hike, but it comes highly recommended.